Chapter 3b - Major Covenants of the Bible

 - Hebrews 9:4,

-“which had the golden censer and the ark of the covenant overlaid on all sides with gold, in which were the golden pot that had the manna, Aaron’s rod that budded, and the tablets of the covenant;” This passage is showing how the laws of the Mosaic Covenant were representations of certain aspects of the eternal Covenant, so that the Nation of Israel could experience their fulfillment in the Redemptive Covenant or the New covenant of promises, promised to them for fulfillment.
+This passage,“which had the golden censer and the ark of the covenant overlaid on all sides with gold, in which were the golden pot that had the manna, Aaron’s rod that budded, and the tablets of the covenant;”

 - Hebrews 9:18,

-Revelation 20:4-6, the saints who will be martyred in the tribulation will be priests of God and of Christ and will reign with him for a thousand years; Revelation 2:7, 8-11, 17, 25-29; 3:4-6, 7-13, 20-22.
-Revelation 21:24, and the nations of those who are saved will walk in its light, and the kings of the earth will bring glory and honor into the New Jerusalem.
+Revelation 20:4-6, the saints who will be martyred in the tribulation will be priests of God and of Christ, and will reign with him for a thousand years; Revelation 2:7, 8-11, 17, 25-29; 3:4-6, 7-13, 20-22.
+Revelation 21:24, and the nations of those who are saved will walk in its light, and the kings of the earth will bring glory and honor as they appear before the Lord in the New Jerusalem.

 Individual Jews living today are responsible to live according to the Dispensational economy of equality, and when the Rapture occurs the believing Jews will be raptured also, ending the Dispensation of Grace as the world goes into the punitive judgment of the tribulation period.
-After the Rapture, our Lord will save anyone who receives Him as Lord and Savior, including the believing Jews who will be the stewards of God’s program through the transition and into the Kingdom on earth, The Dispensation of the Kingdom.
+After the Rapture, our Lord will save anyone who receives Him as Lord and Savior, both Jew and Gentile, and the believing Jews, who at this period, will be the stewards of God’s program going through the transition, and into the Kingdom on earth, The Dispensation of the Kingdom.

-The connection to covenant is scriptural and is revealed with the promises of the former economy, becoming applicable to the new organism, the Dispensation of Grace that was brought about by the New Covenant or Redemptive Covenant also called, the Everlasting Covenant, Ephesians 2:12-13, 14-17.
+The connection to the New Covenant is scriptural, and reveal the connections with the promises of the former economy that became applicable to the New Organism, called the Body of Christ, the church today, in the Dispensation of Grace.
+The New Covenant, being the Redemptive Covenant also called, the Everlasting Covenant brought this relationship about, Ephesians 2:12-13, 14-17.

 Sixteen truths for the New Organism of Equality connected with the New Covenant: